-- J. Any site to be purchased or leased for the installation of a cellular antenna tower, or alternative antenna tower, and ancillary facilities, shall comply with the minimum lot size requirements of the zone in which the facility is to be located. - K. Surfacing of all driveways and off-street parking areas shall comply with the requirements of Article 5. - L. There shall be no signs permitted, except those displaying emergency information, owner contact information, warning or safety instructions, or signs which are required by a federal, state or local agency.
-Such signs shall not exceed five (5) square feet in area. - M. All new cellular antenna towers shall be designed and constructed to accommodate a minimum of three (3) service providers. - N. All option and site lease agreements shall contain non-exclusive co-location clauses.
+- C. Screening shall be required where the site in question abuts residentially zoned property.
+Screening shall be provided by evergreen trees planted in a staggered pattern at a maximum distance of fifteen (15) feet on center per row.
+The screening shall be placed in the area between the structure and property line or lease line per Section 3.18. - D. Any site to be purchased or leased for the installation of a cellular antenna tower, or alternative antenna tower, and ancillary facilities, shall comply with the minimum lot size requirements of the zone in which the facility is to be located. - E. Surfacing of all driveways and off-street parking areas shall comply with the requirements of Article 5. - F. There shall be no signs permitted, except those displaying emergency information, owner contact information, warning or safety instructions, or signs which are required by a federal, state or local agency.
+Such signs shall not exceed five (5) square feet in area.